How to Get Ahead When Living Paycheque to Paycheque

 1) Save more than you spend

-2) Live within your means
+2) Cut back on spending to live within your means

 3) Pay down debt right away, and avoid carrying a credit card balance

+It’s easy to say spend less than you make.
+Starting with a plan is the first step.
 If you follow these principles, it can help you tremendously in the long run.

 Recommended: